MohammedAl-Mahdawi/nosbackup/README.md

 <a name="support"></a>

-This app is built to run on Linux PCs/servers, so please report an issue only if you run a Linux base operating system, unfortunately I will not be able to test it and reproduce the issue on the other platforms because I dont have them.
+This app is built to run on Linux PCs/servers, so please report an issue only if you run a Linux based operating system, unfortunately, I will not be able to test it and reproduce the issue on the other platforms because I don't have them.

 You are welcome to contribute code and provide pull requests for NOSBackup, also please feel free to suggest or request any features or enhancements.